 Now, we can all pitch in to help the songbirds raise their families and beautify our properties with hardy, low care native plants.
 This Native Songbird Garden for the Pacific Northwest contains one each of Santa Fe Maximilian's Sunflower (Helianthus), Desert Snow Mock Orange (Philadelphus), Crandall's Clove Scented Currant (Ribes), Fernbush (Chamaebatiaria), and 2 each of Kannah Creek Sulphur Buckwheat, Major Wheeler Honeysuckle Vine, and Orange Carpet® Creeping Hummingbird Trumpet (Zauschneria) for a total of ten plants.

 The plants in this garden are cold hardy in USDA zones 5-9.
-(Note: we reserve the right to substitute another regionally suitable plant should any of the listed varieties be unavailable.)
 Each Native Songbird Pre-Planned Garden comes with planting diagrams and maintenance instructions for proper placement and plant care.
 This garden collection covers an area from 105 to 115 sq. ft. in size.

 |Item Package Size|

 Garden of 10 Plants